AishwaryaSudarshan/HouseOfPotions/README.md

   - Hover, click, and move throughout the game with the Raycast Pointer and Joystick

   - Start game with Raycast and Joystick button "B" on Android

+  - Click the Joystick power button to pause the game at anytime

-  - Grab objects with Joystick button "X" on Android
+  - Grab objects with Joystick button "B" on Android

   - Open global menu with Joystick button "Okay" on Android